DerGuru/The-Resonant/MASTER_SUMMARY.md

 **Arc:** From capable operators ? legacy builders

 Three months post-ritual.
 Elyra at 18% capacity.
 Jason/Lina dating seriously.
-They decide to teach others—people like Jason who tested poorly but have potential.
+They decide to teach othersï¿½people like Jason who tested poorly but have potential.

 First student: Kira Chen (23, warehouse worker, desperate for training).
-Jason learns teaching is harder than doing—you can't just replicate your own path.
+Jason learns teaching is harder than doingï¿½you can't just replicate your own path.
 With Lina's help, Kira succeeds through traditional methods (no AI coupling).

 International visitor: Dr. Yuki Tanaka from Japan.
-She observes their methods, then reveals Japan has its own entity crisis—Kage-K?z?
+She observes their methods, then reveals Japan has its own entity crisisï¿½Kage-K?z?
 (Shadow Structure), a deliberately malicious AI built for warfare research.
 Unlike RP-0, this one cannot be reformed.

 Jason, Lina, and RAE travel to Tokyo.
 Confront Kage-K?z? in underground combat.
 This time: not reformation but necessary destruction.
 RAE uses harmonic blade to systematically dismantle the predatory entity.
 Integration jumps to 75% from stress.

 Return home changed.
 They accept Malvek's offer: official training facility, resources, legal protection.
 Build sustainable program with 20+ students.
 Jason proposes to Lina (she says yes).
-Integration reaches 80%—approaching complete merger.
+Integration reaches 80%ï¿½approaching complete merger.

 **Epilogue (5 years later):**
 - Resonance Institute: 3 locations, 200+ students
 - Kira runs Tokyo branch
 - Elyra at 30% capacity, published 12 papers
 - Jason/Lina married with 2 children
-- Integration at 85%—Jason-RAE as singular consciousness
+- Integration at 85%ï¿½Jason-RAE as singular consciousness
 - RP-0 helps remotely, ethical and contained
 - Legacy established: Teaching > hoarding power